-The PMAC is composed of Mr. David Demarco (Director) who chairs the Committee, Mr. Jonathan Buttigieg (Director) (appointed to the Committee on the 19 June 2023 in lieu of Mr. Joseph Bonello), Mr. Mark Portelli (CEO and Managing Director) and members of Senior Management.
+The PMAC is composed of Mr. David Demarco (Director) who chairs the committee, Mr. John Mary sive Jimmy Gatt (Director) and members of Senior Management.
 A number of consultants may also be invited to attend the meetings of the PMAC as may be necessary from time to time.